RapHei/Facets-of-specialization/README.md

 * [ProQuest](https://www.proquest.com/)
 * [Web of Science](https://www.proquest.com/)

+Due to legal issues, we cannot provide the raw data with dissertation abstracts, advisees and advisor names, or departments in this repository.
+We kindly kind interested readers to the links above.
+However, the repository contains all data necessary to reproduce all results and shows how we construct our 4 key metrics.

 ## Code
 The repository hosts the R-code to construct each *facet of specialization* as discussed in the paper: